 What It Costs to Hire an AI Development Agency

 US and Western Europe agencies running senior AI engineers typically bill $150–$300/hour.
 Offshore delivery (Eastern Europe, Southeast Asia) runs $40–$100/hour, with coordination overhead that often narrows the cost gap on complex work.
+Benchmarks from Accelerance and Clutch show similar regional rate spreads for senior software teams.

 Be skeptical of any firm quoting under $5,000 for a production-grade system.
 At that price, you are almost certainly buying a thin API wrapper with no error handling, monitoring, or reliability engineering.
+For a vendor-evaluation lens on the same decision, compare this with our guide to choosing an AI software development company.

 💡 Arsum builds custom AI automation solutions tailored to your business needs.